-5. Environmental management plan
+6 Environmental management plan

-The environmental management plan (EM plan) should be developed from the mitigation measures detailed in part 4 of the EIS.
+A preliminary environmental management plan (EM plan) should be developed from the mitigation measures detailed in part 4 of the EIS.
 Its purpose is to state the proponents' environmental protection commitments in a way that allows them to be measured and audited.

-The EM plan is an integral part of the EIS, but should be capable of being read as a stand-alone document without reference to other parts of the EIS.
-The EM plan for a petroleum project must meet the content requirements of section 310D of the Environment Protection Act 1994 (Qld).
+The preliminary EM plan is an integral part of the EIS, but will be capable of being read as a stand-alone document without reference to other parts of the EIS.
+The EM plan for a petroleum project must be consistent with the content requirements of section 310D of the Environment Protection Act 1994 (Qld).
 The general contents of the EM plan should comprise: